ITBE-Lab/MA/MA.md

 coupling, while all actual computations are done within the C++-modules.
 The idea is similar to the one used in the context of [TensorFlow](https://www.tensorflow.org "TensorFlow").
 The Python integration has to be enabled using `-DWITH_PYTHON=ON`.

+### WITH_DB

+[MSV - The Modular SV Caller](MSV.md "MSV GitHub Page") relies on a PostgreSQL Database.
+This DB is not required for MA and can therefore be disabled while compiling MA.

 ### zLib Support
 For getting zLib support cmake has to find the appropriate zLib libraries.